Voting in Connecticut

 Connecticut Election Day Registration

 If you’re eligible to vote in Connecticut but have not yet registered, you can register and vote at a designated Election Day registration location in your town on Election Day.

-You can pre-register to vote in Connecticut if you will turn 18 by the next election.
+You can pre-register to vote in Connecticut if you are at least 17 and will turn 18 by the next election.

 Voting Rights Restoration